pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

-Whereas ``install_requires`` requirements are minimal, requirements files often contain an exhaustive listing of pinned versions for the purpose of achieving :ref:`repeatable installations <pip:Repeatability>` of a complete environment.
+Whereas ``install_requires`` requirements are minimal, requirements files often contain an exhaustive listing of pinned versions for the purpose of achieving :ref:`repeatable installations <pip:0-repeatability>` of a complete environment.

 Whereas ``install_requires`` requirements are "Abstract", i.e. not associated